typicode/katon/README.md

 __execvp()__

-This usually means that bin is not in Katon PATH.
+This usually means that you're trying to run a command that is not in katon PATH.
 To fix this, link your bin in `/usr/local/bin`.

-Future versions of Katon should make this easier.
+__.dev stopped working__

+katon apps now are served on .ka domains.
+If you're using Pow alongside katon, make sure that Pow DNS port is 20559.

-Feel free also to create an issue.
+Feel free also to create an issue if you're stuck.

 # Contribute